 When and how are admissions decisions communicated?

-The Graduate School will notify you of your admission or rejection by mid-April.
+The Graduate School will notify you of your admission or rejection by April 15th.
 If you do not receive notice of admission or rejection, that is because your file was incomplete by the December deadline and was not reviewed by the graduate admissions committee.

 What happens after I am admitted?